 English, Basic Skills & Child Development Area: This area includes Child Development, Liberal Studies, Learning Communities, Supplemental Instruction and Cooperative Education.
 The Merced College English Cohort is dedicated to student learning and strives to provide students with the reading, writing, and critical thinking skills required for academic success.
 The English Cohort values collegiality, sound pedagogy, innovation, and above all dedication to student learning.

 How to Apply: All applicants must provide the following items by the closing date in order to be considered for this recruitment.
 Materials maybe emailed or faxed in order to meet the deadline, but all documents must be clear and legible.
-Email to: HR@mccd.edu, Fax 209-384-6103
+Email to: HR@mccd.edu, or Fax: 209-384-6103 or mail: Sue Miller, Office of Human Resources, Merced College, 3600 M Street, Merced, CA 95348-2898

 1. Obtain application from